hiperwalk/hiperwalk/docs/install/index.rst

 ---------

 Before installing pyneblina,
-make sure that neblina-core was installed successfully.
+ensure that neblina-core has been successfully installed.
-Then, **reboot** your computer to make sure the ``ldconfig`` command takes effect.
+Then, **reboot** your computer to ensure that the ``ldconfig`` command takes effect.

-For installing pyneblina, first clone the repository into **the same directory neblina-core was cloned**.
+To install pyneblina, first clone the repository into **the same directory neblina-core was cloned**.
-In this guide, neblina-core was cloned into the home directory.
+In this guide, we cloned neblina-core into the home directory.
-Thus,
+Thus, execute:

 .. code-block:: shell

    cd ~
    git clone https://github.com/paulomotta/pyneblina.git

-Then enter the newly created ``pyneblina`` directory to install it.
+Next, navigate to the newly created ``pyneblina`` directory to install it.

 .. code-block:: shell

    cd pyneblina
    sudo python3 setup.py install

-To verify if the installation completed successfully, run the test.
+To verify whether the installation was successful, run the following test:

 .. code-block:: shell